komapper/komapper.github.io/content/en/docs/Overview/_index.md

 )
 ```

-Kotlin Symbol Processing API generates metamodel code from the above code.
-Using the generated code, you can build type-safe queries as follows:
+The generated metamodel is exposed to the application via
+the extended properties of the `org.komapper.core.dsl.Meta` object.
+Applications can use the metamodel to construct queries in a type-safe manner:

 ```kotlin
 // get a generated metamodel